jrbeck/mercurius/README.md

 ## Testing

-`GCM::Service` and `APNS::Service` can accept which type of connection to use.
+`GCM::Service` and `APNS::Service` can accept which type of connection they use to deliver pushes.
 Mercurius provides several mock connections for convenient testing.
 You can create a custom fake connection if you require a special use case.

 ```ruby
 # Tokens passed will return successfully from GCM